 As the popularity of wood pellet grills has grown substantially over recent years so has the selection of pellet grills on the market.
 The majority of pellet grills sold today are mid-priced/mid-sized units from brands such as Traeger and Camp Chef which are suitable to meet the needs of most backyard cooks.
 However, what if you want the absolute best a pellet grill can offer?
-What if you have an outdoor kitchen and your looking to upgrade/replace your propane grill with a pellet grill?
-Well, that’s the scenario where you may want to consider a Twin Eagles pellet grill which are some of the best pellet grills/smokers on the market today in terms of build quality and features.
+What if you have an outdoor kitchen and you’re looking to upgrade/replace your propane grill with a pellet grill?
+Well, that’s the scenario where you may want to consider an industry-leading Twin Eagles pellet grill/smoker.

 Twin Eagles pellet grills are definitely categorized as a Luxury Class pellet grill.
 In fact, they are the highest/specification and most expensive pellet grills you can currently buy.
 If you are not sure on the definitions/criterion of the different pellet grill classes please review my post on how to chose the best pellet grill to meet your needs.

 Introduction To Twin Eagles Pellet Grills

 Twin Eagles have been designing/engineering and building their high-end full stainless steel gas grills in the USA since 2006.
 In 2018 they decided they would also join a growing list of well-established grill/smoker manufacturers and enter the pellet grill game.
 Hence, they are part of a select few made in the USA pellet grills.

 Twin Eagles chose not to produce mid-range units in terms of price and specifications, they wanted to produce the highest spec pellet grill on the market.
 Previously if you were looking for a luxury high-end pellet grill your option was a Memphis pellet grill, and that’s it.
 Twin Eagles have decided to manufacturer their pellet grills to an even higher specification.
 They have achieved this, but it obviously comes with a hefty price tag.